HB-421

 Plain Language

-Employers are prohibited from using ADS that rely on individualized worker data to determine or inform compensation unless four conditions are all met: (1) input data directly relates to the worker's ability to complete the task based on education, training, experience, or seniority; (2) the inputs are clearly communicated to the worker so they understand compensation is a function of those attributes; (3) the ADS is not used more than once every six months per worker; and (4) the ADS is not used for hiring, promotion, or other meaningful work duty changes.
-If any condition is not met, use of the ADS for compensation is prohibited.
+Employers are prohibited from using an ADS that relies on individualized worker data to set or inform compensation unless four conditions are all met: (1) the input data directly relates to the worker's ability to perform the task based on education, training, experience, or seniority; (2) the inputs are clearly communicated to the worker so they understand what drives their pay; (3) the ADS is used no more than once every six months per worker; and (4) the ADS is not used for hiring, promotion, or other meaningful duty changes.
+This is a conditional prohibition — the default is that individualized-data-based ADS compensation is banned unless the employer can affirmatively demonstrate all four conditions.

 Statutory Text